LIFE STORY

 Yet the issue was being raised constantly by Tokyo, and in the media, both domestic and foreign, on the bland assumption that Japan’s case was 100 percent correct simply because in the past Japan had owned the two southern Kurile islands of Etorofu and Kunashiri (koyu no ryodo – traditional territory – was the claim).

-If the principle that traditional territory should be returned just because it was traditional territory then the entire map of Europe would have to be redrawn.
+If the principle that territory should be returned just because it was traditional territory, then the entire map of Europe would have to be redrawn.

-Germany had ceded to Poland large tracts of its traditional territory at war end and has accepted that it must be reconciled to this loss as part of the price it must pay for waging aggressive war.
+Germany had ceded to Poland large tracts of its traditional territory at war end and has accepted that it must be reconciled to this loss as part of the price it must pay for waging, and losing, aggressive war.

 To date it has not even hinted it could use the ‘traditional territory’ argument to demand the land be returned.